Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: Photoacoustic tomography

 \subsection{Outline}

 The remainder of this paper is organized as follows.
-In \cref{sec:rayequations} we recall the high frequency approximation to the wave equation including the equations for the phase, the amplitude and two methods for computation of the Jacobian of the change of coordinates between the Cartesian to ray based coordinates (which corresponds to the inverse ray density).
+In section \ref{sec:rayequations} we recall the high frequency \rB{approximation to the solution of the wave equation} including the equations for the phase, the amplitude and two methods for computation of the Jacobian of the change of coordinates between the Cartesian and ray based coordinates (which corresponds to the inverse ray density).
 Furthermore, we derive expressions for the reversed quantities needed by the adjoint Hamilton-Green solver.
-An alternative approach, the discrete interface method, based on the eikonal equation and Snell's law is proposed in \cref{sec:dim}. \Cref{sec:solver} constitutes the core of the paper where we introduce the novel Hamilton-Green acoustic solver for the forward and adjoint problems in PAT.
-In \cref{sec:simulations} we report simulations for both the forward and the adjoint problems and compare our results against those obtained with the first order pseudo-spectral full wave solver implemented in \texttt{k-Wave} toolbox. \Cref{sec:conclusions} summarizes the contributions and conclusions of the paper and provides outlook on future research.
-Technical details of the solver pertaining mapping between Cartesian and ray based grids and Green's function approximation are postponed to the Appendix \ref{app}.
+Section \ref{sec:solver} constitutes the core of the paper where we introduce the novel Hamilton-Green acoustic solver for the forward and adjoint problems in PAT. \rB{In Section \ref{sec:errana} we analyse the error of the forward and adjoint Hamilton-Green solver.
+In section \ref{sec:simulations} we report simulations for both the forward and the adjoint problems.
+We illustrate HG convergence in homogeneous case, and evaluate HG error in inhomogeneous case against solutions obtained with the first order finite difference pseudo-spectral method implemented in \texttt{k-Wave} toolbox.} Section \ref{sec:conclusions} summarizes the contributions and conclusions of the paper and provides outlook on future research.
+Technical details of the solver pertaining mapping between Cartesian and ray based grids and Green's function derivative approximation are postponed to \ref{app}. \rA{A case study of the effect of caustics on HG solver on an acoustic lens example is provided in \ref{app:lens}}.